maxrodrigo/maxrodrigo.github.io/content/posts/how-to-install-alpine-on-raspberry-pi.md

 1. Headless Installation (*optional*)

-    If you don't have direct access to your system, such as via a display and keyboard you can install Alpine with the overlay directory structure and headless script.
+    If you don't have direct access to your system, such as via a display and keyboard you can install Alpine with the overlay directory structure and [headless script](https://github.com/davidmytton/alpine-linux-headless-raspberrypi).

     ```sh
-    curl -o headless.apkovl.tar.gz https://github.com/davidmytton/alpine-linux-headless-raspberrypi/releases/download/2021.06.23/headless.apkovl.tar.gz
+    sudo curl -L -o /mnt/sd/headless.apkovl.tar.gz https://github.com/davidmytton/alpine-linux-headless-raspberrypi/releases/download/2021.06.23/headless.apkovl.tar.gz
-    sudo cp headless.apkovl.tar.gz /mnt/sd/
+    ```

+1. Wifi Configuration (*optional*)

+    With the headless script installed.
+Create the `wifi.txt` into the boot partition: `/mnt/sd/wifi.txt`.

+    ```txt
+    ssid password
     ```

 1. Copy an answer file (*optional*).